 Forget Joffrey.
 Forget Ramsay.
 For a while, Olly was the most hated character on Game of Thrones.
 Nay, on television itself.
 Olly was Jon Snow’s steward who broke his oath to protect that Lord Commander by, you know, stabbing him to death.
 We all knew it was coming.
-Olly, who was a show-exclusive character, clearly didn’t like Jon Snow’s partnership with the Wildlings.
-Olly had his reasons, since Wildlings murdered his entire family, but the moment Olly shot Snow’s girlfriend with an arrow, I lost all sympathy for that little snot.
+Olly clearly didn’t like Jon Snow’s partnership with the Wildlings since they murdered his entire family, but the moment Olly shot Snow’s girlfriend with an arrow, I lost all sympathy for that little snot.

 I think a lot of fans had a mixed reaction to Alliser Thorne’s death.
-He explained his mutiny well.
-He was a man dedicated to the Night’s Watch and he didn’t want to see it come to an end for one man’s principles.
-But, Olly was just a punk kid who no one cared about.
+He wasn't well liked but he explained his mutiny well.
+He was a man dedicated to the Night’s Watch and he didn’t want to see it come to an end for one man’s principles (which it believe it would if Jon Snow continued as Lord Commander).
+But Olly was just a punk kid who no one cared about.
 In fact, his death was one of the most celebrated in Game of Thrones’ history.
 Kinda creepy considering he was just a kid.
 Still, screw Olly.

 How: Pushed out of the Moon Door